Proper Theory of Magnon Orbital Angular Momentum at Equilibrium

-Recently, Robin \textit{et al.}~\cite{Robin_PRL_2020} interpreted the magnon’s orbital magnetic moment as the difference between the thermodynamic magnetization and the magnon spin magnetization.
-Such difference originates from magnetic field–induced modifications of the ground state and thus cannot be attributed to the magnon OAM.
-Using a different approach, Fishman \textit{et al.}~\cite{Fishman_PRL_2022} defined the zero-temperature magnon OAM via the canonical momentum that turns out to be gauge dependent.
-Consequently, the resulting OAM does not directly correspond to a physical observable and, more importantly, magnons must exist at finite temperatures due to their statistical nature and should vanish for $T \to 0$.
-Another common practice of exploring the magnon OAM has been the direct application of the electron OAM formalism to magnons~\cite{Gyungchoon_NanoLetter_20242024,Jinyang_NanoLett_2025,Matsumoto_PRL_2011} regardless of their fundamental distinction, which seems to be questionable and is short of a proper justification.
+Robin \textit{et al.}~\cite{Robin_PRL_2020} interpreted the magnon’s orbital magnetic moment as the deviation of the overall thermodynamic magnetization from the magnon spin magnetization.
+Such difference originates from the slight canting of the magnetic ground state induced by a magnetic field, which cannot be attributed to the magnon OAM due to the charge-neutral nature of magnons.
+Fishman \textit{et al.}~\cite{Fishman_PRL_2022} defined the zero-temperature magnon OAM utilizing the canonical momentum that bears no gauge invariance, thus the resulting OAM does not directly correspond to a physical observable.
+A remedy for gauge-invariance resorts to the decomposition of crystal-momentum integral into the radial and angular parts~\cite{Fishman_PRB_2023}.
+Nonetheless, the angular integral is not naturally compatible with the integration over the whole Brillouin zone (BZ) whose geometry may not be rotationally symmetric in general.
+Moreover, owning to their bosonic statistics, magnons are thermally populated only at finite temperatures, so the magnon OAM should vanish at zero temperature.
+Another common practice of exploring the magnon OAM has been the direct application of the electron OAM formalism to magnons~\cite{Gyungchoon_NanoLetter_20242024,Jinyang_NanoLett_2025,Matsumoto_PRL_2011} regardless of their fundamental distinctions, which seems to be questionable and is short of a proper justification.